liangjiandeng/FusionNet/README.md

 finally read them in python by: sio.loadmat function (see line 61 in the test.py)

-Note that, we have put all trained models for WV3, QB, Gaofen in the folder of "model".
+Note that, we have put all trained models for WV3, Gaofen in the folder of "model".

 You may use the trained model for comparisons directly!